beyondest/lessons/Game/Unity/Unity.md

 9. - Q : Entity Manager need to be reasigned in update in monobehavior, or sometimes (I am not sure when exactly) it will be deallocated

+10. - Q : Unity ECS Physics collider event trigger will generate events of 2 objects that are active or passive collider, which causes same event counting twice when using sight techniques, moreover, it will cause the enemy detects the ally when ally detects enemy, even they have different sight range
+    - A : Only when EntityA entity == self entity(which has a statefuleventtriggerbuffer), this event is considered valid

+11. - Q : IndexOutOfRangeException: Index -1 is out of range in container of '0' Length.
+    - A : This is usually by wrong system update sequence, something conflict.
+Check your system update sequence

 # Useful tips